Mona Mansour

 Biography

-Growing up in a medical family strongly influenced my decision to pursue a career in medicine.
-My father was an OB/GYN, and my mother was a nurse who also participated in a great deal of volunteer efforts as a public health nurse in the community.
-As a child, I spent a lot of time with my mother during her volunteer activities.
-In college, I participated in a community outreach course, and while in medical school I was involved in the Urban Health Project.
-These collective experiences, which immersed me in the community, led to my interest in working with underserved populations.
+Growing up in a medical family strongly influenced my decision to pursue a medical career.
+My father was an obstetrician and gynecologist (OB/GYN), and my mother was a nurse who volunteered as a public health nurse in the community.
+As a child, I spent much time with my mother during her volunteer activities.
+In college, I participated in a community outreach course.
+While in medical school, I was involved in the Urban Health Project, placing students in community-based social service organizations.
+These collective experiences immersed me in the community and led to my interest in working with underserved populations.

-In addition to my work as a faculty member at the University of Cincinnati Department of Pediatrics, I am a general pediatrician at Cincinnati Children’s.
-I care for children with many different chronic health conditions, including mental and behavioral health issues.
-I also provide preventative care with predominately underserved patient populations.
+In addition to my work as a faculty member at the University of Cincinnati Department of Pediatrics, I’m a general pediatrician at Cincinnati Children’s Fairfield Primary Care Center.
+I provide comprehensive healthcare for children, including those with different chronic health conditions, including mental and behavioral health issues.
+Many care disparities exist for the underserved patients and families served in my clinic and other similar safety net practices in our community.

 • Developing family-centered models of care